Ender108/SeptimusHardcoreAddon/README.md

 15.)
 [Simply Reduced Loot](https://www.nexusmods.com/skyrimspecialedition/mods/34217) reduces loot in chests and on enemies by 33%.
   - Download and install the main file, click next then click install in the FOMOD, and rename it to **[NoDelete] [20] Simply Reduced Loot**

 16.)
-[Septimus - Hardcore Addon INI](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/Septimus%20-%20Hardcore%20Addon%20INI.7z) changes the default uncapper settings: No more perks after level 50.
+[Septimus - Hardcore Addon INI](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/Septimus%20-%20Hardcore%20Addon%20INI.7z) changes the default uncapper settings: You get 1 extra perk on level up at levels 2, 10, 20, 30, 40, and 50.
+No more perks after level 50.
 Health, Magicka, and Stamina gain on level up is reduced from 10 points to 5 points after level 50.
 No carryweight gain on level up.
   - Download and install from archive in the top left of Mod Organizer 2 and rename to **[NoDelete] [21] Septimus - Hardcore Addon INI**

 17.)
 [Septimus - Hardcore Addon Patch](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/Septimus%20-%20Hardcore%20Addon%20Patch.7z) ensures compatibility with the rest of the Septimus modlist.